How to Help Your Girlfriend or Fiance With Alcohol Addiction

 - Be patient.
 Change takes time, so be sure to set your expectations accordingly.

-Understanding effective and ineffective ways to talk to your loved one can be the difference between your loved one hearing your concerns or becoming defensive.
-Below are some strategies to help you be as effective as possible when communicating with your loved one about their addiction.
+Understanding effective and ineffective ways to talk to your girlfriend can be the difference between her actively hearing your concerns or becoming defensive.
+Use this moment to set a positive, support tone for how you want to handle this situation.

 As previously stated, effective communication with your girlfriend involves being an active listener and validating.
 Validating is acknowledging your girlfriend’s truth, including her feelings and thoughts.
-You don’t necessarily have to agree or like what your loved one says to validate it.
-Don’t judge your loved one.
-If they feel judged, they can become defensive, which can impede communication and recovery.
+You don’t necessarily have to agree or like what your girlfriend says to validate it, but don’t judge her.
+If she feels judged, she may become defensive about her drinking, which can impede communication and recovery.

 - “Can we talk?
 I’ve been concerned about you.”